-I’m going to leave you with one more little nugget of optimism about the art of letting go of comparison:
+I’m going to leave you with one more little nugget of optimism about the art of letting go of comparison in recovery:

 Everyone is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid. – Albert Einstein